 - Amplitude modulation: Instead of using the simple OOK modulation (black and white), we can use different intermediate levels of amplitude (gray levels).
 It is like a dimmer for a light bulb.
 We speak of ASK: Amplitude shift keying.
 The amplitude of a carrier is shifted between two states to represent the zeros and ones.

-- Phase modulation: Keeping in mind that the light behaves like a wave, each wave (like a water wave on a lake) has a front edge, a peak and a leading edge.
-To explain phase, let’s imagine a constant wind blowing over a lake, it means that water waves will follow each other, and their peak will arrive at constant interval.
-With eye closed and a precise clock, we can even anticipate when each peak will arrive.
-It means that phase is constant because there is no change.Now, if for any reason, the water peak does not arrive at the predicted time, it means that something has happened.
-The phase has been changed; the phase has been modulated by one event.
-This event is a piece of information by itself.
-Now coming back to the light, imagine that we can detect its phase, then any well controlled light phase modulation can be used to send & detect data.
-It’s the phase modulation.We talk about PSK: Phase shift keying.
-The phase of a carrier is varied between two states to represent zeroes and ones.
+- Phase modulation: Keeping in mind that light behaves like a wave, each wave (like a water wave on a lake) has a leading edge, a peak and a leading edge.
+To explain the phase, let’s imagine a constant wind blowing on a lake, this means that the water waves will follow each other, and their peak will arrive at constant intervals.
+With our eyes closed and an accurate clock, we can even anticipate the arrival of each peak.
+If, for some reason, the water peak does not arrive at the expected time, something has happened.
+The phase has been modified; the phase has been modulated by an event.
+This event is an element of information in itself.
+Going back to light, imagine that we can detect its phase, then any well-controlled phase modulation of light can be used to send and detect data.
+This is phase modulation.
+It is called PSK: Phase shift keying.
+The phase of a carrier varies between two states to represent zeros and ones.